 In New Orleans City Park this is a festival where you can experience just about anything and everything.
 It’s a place where food, music art come together.

-As you would expect it’s a rather colorful event with everyone dressed in Halloween costume dancing to live music.
+As you would expect it’s a rather colorful event with everyone dressed in Halloween costumes dancing to live music.
 You will also find the finest cuisine here that the state has to offer.
 Definitely, one of the fall festivals in Louisiana that has to be experienced.

 And as you can see in the picture below the park is also beautiful.